 The Standards have been developed under Part IB of FOI Act and, as a legislative instrument, in accordance with the requirements of the Subordinate Legislation Act 1994 (Vic).

 On Wednesday, 11 September 2019, the Standards were published in a special edition of the Government Gazette.
 The Standards were subsequently tabled in the Legislative Assembly and Legislative Council on Thursday, 12 September 2019.

 The professional standards prescribe how agencies must discharge certain obligations under the FOI Act.
-They will be supported by a suite of guidance materials to assist and support agencies in meeting their obligations under the proposed professional standards.

 Draft professional standards were available for public consultation for six weeks during March and April.
 Thank you to those who provided submissions.
 All reasonable submissions provided during public consultation were considered by the Information Commissioner in finalising the proposed standards.
 You can view the submissions we received here.
 You can also view our consolidated feedback on general themes from the submissions.
 We have only published those submissions where the respondent consented to us doing so and have taken out identifying information.